 My stories have appeared in Mslexia, Panorama, African Voices, Ariel Chart, Steel Jackdaw, After Dinner Conversation and more.
-They each explore a small disturbance in an ordinary life.
 There’s a stretch of time between some of these publications, but those years weren’t empty; they became the compost for the stories I write now.

 Soul Mate